hknutzen/Netspoc/technical.markdown

 appropriate ACLs.
 To exclude paths, pathrestrictions can be defined.
 Pathrestrictions refer to 2 or more interfaces inside or at the borders of a cycle.
-Netspoc excludes paths including at least 2 of the interfaces specified in the pathrestriction from ACL generation.
+Netspoc excludes paths including at least 2 of the interfaces specified in the pathrestriction from ACL generation:
+In the picture below, pathrestrictions are defined for interfaces 1 and 2.
+Therefore, paths A and B are considered during ACL generation, while path C is not.
+This is reflected in the interfaces ACLs: traffic between n1 and n4 is not routed by these interfaces.

+{% include image.html src="./images/pathrestriction.png" description="Pathrestrictions on interfaces 1 and 2." %}